How to Clean Dog Ears Safely in 5 Easy Steps

 Step 2: Get a Friend or Family Member to Help

 However, if your dog isn’t a fan of being handled or tends to show aggressive tendencies, safety first!
-Avoid having someone restrain them.
+Be sure to muzzle your dog for the safety of everyone involved.
 A leash can be useful in such cases, allowing you to control the pace and ensure comfort.

-Whether you have an enthusiastic wriggler or a dog that’s a bit on edge, invest some time in between cleanings to train your pet to relax and remain still during such sessions.
+PRO TIP: Whether you have an enthusiastic wriggler or a dog that’s a bit on edge, invest some time in between cleanings to socialize your pet to these handling sessions.
 It’ll make a world of difference!

 Step 3: Prep the Ear